-I am an Assistant Professor (Jun.Prof.) in Macroeconomics at the University of Heidelberg.
+I am an assistant professor (Jun.Prof.) in macroeconomics at Heidelberg University.

-My general approach in research is to incorporate behavioral and bounded rationality features into macroeconomic modelling.
-I believe that new insights can be obtained by also considering models that deviate from the fully rational representative agent that optimizes over an infinite planning horizon.
+My research focuses on expectation formation and its implications for macroeconomics.
+I use complementary methodologies by empirically analyzing survey expectations, conducting controlled laboratory experiments, and incorporating bounded rationality into macroeconomic modelling.
+I believe that important new insights can be obtained by considering models that deviate from the fully rational representative agent that optimizes over an infinite planning horizon.
 I am especially interested in studying issues and models that concern monetary and fiscal policy.
-My aim is to use a bounded rationality to gain new insights that are relevant for policy makers.
+My aim is to use a bounded rationality approach obtain findings that are relevant for policy makers.

 PhD in Economics (Cum Laude, highest Dutch distinction), 2017